 I get questions all the time on social media in regards to how I store Keto foods.
-When you spend a bunch of time preparing food, how do you store it all?
-On the Keto diet, success is often determined by how well you plan.
-Some foods take prep, and, if you are like me, I want my leftovers to taste fresh, which is why storing foods properly is important.
+How do you store it all when you spend a lot of time preparing food?
+Success is often determined by how well you plan on the Keto diet.
+Some foods take to prep, and if you are like me, I want my leftovers to taste fresh, which is why storing foods properly is essential.
 Don’t let all your hard work go to waste.
 Keep these tips in mind as you figure out how to store your Keto food.

 Wash your produce in vinegar

 Do you get frustrated when you do a Keto grocery run, and the food gets ruined quickly?
 As I mentioned in my post 5 Easy Meal Prep Ideas, a huge secret to your veggies and fruits staying fresh longer is washing them in a mix of water and vinegar.
 I loosely use one part vinegar to four parts water (without measuring) to soak my product.
 I always soak my fruit separate from my produce as berries tend to get soft very quickly, so they need to be washed, rinsed, and laid out to dry quickly while I let my veggies soak for a few minutes.
 Not only will it help keep your veggies longer, but it will also get all the gunk off your fresh produce.
 You can place them in an airtight container and keep them in the fridge.
 The secret to maintaining fresh herbs is to store them in water, just like you would flowers.
 Then, when you’re ready to use them, pull them out of the fridge to wash, cut, and use.
 Every fruit and vegetable has a different way of storage that you may want to research.
 If you have a variety of fruits and veggies, store like items together to last the longest.